Diversity and Inclusion

 Black History Month is a time to reflect on the significant contributions and achievements Black Americans have made — and continue to make — to our country, our communities and our company.

 At Best Buy, we know that diversity matters year-round.
 That’s why we aim to build teams that reflect our communities across all parts of our business, including our stores, distribution centers and the corporate office.
-And we’re committed to doing better.

 This month, we’re highlighting three dynamic Black leaders who are helping drive Best Buy forward.